-If your K3 has the K144XV 2-meter option installed, remove the three 6-32 black flat head screws holding it to the left side panel (see Figure A-3).
+If the K144XV 2-meter option installed, remove the three 6-32 black flat head screws holding it to the left side panel (see Figure A-3).
 Unplug the cables going to the K144XV module.
-The red power wire plugs into the K3's main RF board.
+The red power wire plugs into the main RF board.
 Unplug it and set it aside with the module.